Mozambique's Mondlane: 'FRELIMO must restore the truth' – DW – 11/07/2024

 DW Africa: What do you hope for from FRELIMO?

-Mondlane: My goal, which is not just mine but shared by many people, would for the FRELIMO government to bend its knees and accept that it must restore electoral truth and accept a series of conditions that people have been demanding for more than 50 years.
+Mondlane: My goal, which is not just mine but shared by many people, would be for the FRELIMO government to bend its knees and accept that it must restore electoral truth and accept a series of conditions, that people have been demanding, for more than 50 years.

 Edited by Sarah Hucal